 Pro Tip: This chili is even better with a dollop of cashew cream on top.
 (Wright has a quick easy recipe you’re going to want to follow.)

-Why We Love It: Chili is known to be a super easy stew to throw together on the fly, but this one is even more favorable as it will be the perfect healthy leftovers you can reap the benefit of all week long.
+Why We Love It: Chili is known to be a super easy stew to throw together on the fly.
+Somehow, this one is even more favorable, and it makes for the perfect healthy leftovers so you can reap the benefit of all week long.

 The Recipe: Green Bean Tempura with Curry Mayonnaise

 The Hero Ingredient: A masterfully tempura-d vegetable is one of life’s greatest delights, and green beans take the process well while keeping the integrity of their crunch and taste.